Search skillsforcare.org.uk

 • Jobcentre Plus

-Your local Jobcentre Plus will advertise your job for free and will often help you to write the advert.
+Local Jobcentre Plus will advertise your job for free and will often help you to write the advert.

-This is often called ‘shortlisting’ because you are making a short list of all of the applications that you have received.
+‘Shortlisting’ involves making a short list of all of the applications that you have received.

+Those you choose to interview are often called candidates.
 Once you have made your decision, you can contact the candidates and ask them to attend an interview.

-• Prepare for the interview
+• Preparing for the interview

-It is a good idea to ask a friend, mediator or your direct payment or personal health budget adviser to do the interviewing with you.
+Ask someone (friend, mediator, your direct payment or personal health budget adviser) to interviewwith you.
 It is always good to have another opinion, but do not let the other person influence your decision making – you make the final decision.

 • Allow time between interviews

-• Do not rush a decision
+• Don't rush decision making

 The Government also has practical advice to help you to employ people, on their website.